 With the exception of our stickers (we’re working on it), our gift wrap is entirely recyclable.

 Foils Need Refinement

-We’re still working on our signature black refill foils, which aren’t made from a compostable material.
+We’re still working on our individual tea sachets and signature black refill foils, which aren’t made from a compostable material.
 We are in the process of investigating alternatives.

 Most of our packaging is recyclable, reusable or compostable and is marked with logos to support correct disposal.

 RECYCLABLE GENERAL WASTE COMPOSTABLE

 Inner liner of tea cubes

 Most of our gift wrap (excluding stickers) and our tea boxes can be recycled through home recycling.